-Currently, the maximum tax rate (excluding the 3.8% net investment income tax) applicable to qualified dividend income payable to certain non-corporate U.S. stockholders, including individuals, is currently 20%.
+Currently, the maximum tax rate applicable to qualified dividend income payable to certain non-corporate U.S. stockholders, including individuals, is currently 20%.
 Dividends payable by REITs, however, generally are not eligible for the reduced rates.
 REIT dividends that are not designated as qualified dividend income, or capital gain dividends are taxable as ordinary income.
 Although this does not adversely affect the taxation of REITs or dividends payable by REIT, the more favorable rates applicable to regular corporate qualified dividend income could cause certain non-corporate investors to perceive investments in REITs to be relatively less attractive than investments in the stocks of non-REIT corporations that pay dividends.
-However, under the Tax Cuts and Jobs Act, for taxable years beginning before January 1, 2026, non-corporate U.S. taxpayers may be entitled to claim a deduction in determining their taxable income of up to 20% of qualified REIT dividends (which are dividends other than capital gain dividends and dividends attributable to certain qualified dividend income received by us).
-Such non-corporate U.S. taxpayers are urged to consult with their tax advisor regarding the effect of this change on their effective tax rate with respect to REIT dividends.
+However, under the Tax Cuts and Jobs Act, commencing with taxable years beginning on or after January 1, 2018 and continuing through 2025, non-corporate U.S. taxpayers may be entitled to claim a deduction in determining their taxable income of up to 20% of qualified REIT dividends. (which are dividends other than capital gain dividends and dividends attributable to certain qualified dividend income received by us), are urged to consult with their tax advisors regarding the effect of this change on their effective tax rate with respect to REIT dividends.